Achievement Award for Mentoring Post-Docs

 - Final selection will be by the Executive Dean, School of Medicine, University of Kansas.

-- The honoree selected will be notified prior to the 2014 Annual Faculty Retreat on August 15th where they will be honored in front of their colleagues, as well as family and friends they wish to invite.
+- The honoree selected will be notified prior to the 2015 Annual Faculty Retreat where they will be honored in front of their colleagues, as well as family and friends they wish to invite.